regilynFeliciano/pi-dev-day/README.md

 ### Exercises

-Although Micronaut applications have fast startup times (~1.5s), starting a Java application on a Pi does take more time (~20s on a Pi Zero and ~8s on a Pi 3B+).
+Although Micronaut applications have fast startup times (~1.5s), starting a Java application on a Pi will take more time than usual (~20s on a Pi Zero and ~8s on a Pi 3B+).
-In addition `Pi4J` uses `WiringPi` under the covers (a python library for accessing the GPIO on DSM devices), and will likely not run on your local machine.
+In addition, `Pi4J` uses `WiringPi` under the covers (a python library for accessing the GPIO on DSM devices) and cannot be installed on your local machine.
+As such, we will how to use the framework locally before we start developing on our Pi's.

-As such, start with this [Micronaut Exercise](docs/micronaut-exercise.md) and create an application from scratch with the Micronaut CLI before you start developing on your Pi's.
+Do this [Micronaut Exercise](docs/micronaut-exercise.md) and create an application from scratch using the Micronaut CLI.
+If you get stuck, the solution to the exercise is the project included in this repository.

 Once you are comfortable with how to use Micronaut it's time to put the two together!

-* Clone [this seed project](https://github.com/jtoplak/pi-naut) and checkout the `oled-bonnet-seed` branch.
+* Fork [this](https://github.com/jtoplak/pi-naut) seed project and checkout the `oled-bonnet-seed` branch.

 * Add the same github configuration in the `application.yml` as you did in the Micronaut Warm Up.